grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 Based upon our test scenario inputs and results:

-* The desired rate of 30 iterations every 1 second is achieved and maintained for the majority of the test;
+* The desired rate of 30 iterations started every 1 second is achieved and maintained for the majority of the test.
-* test scenario runs for the specified 30 second duration;
+* The test scenario runs for the specified 30 second duration.
-* starting with 2 VUs (as specified with `preAllocatedVUs`), k6 automatically adjusts the number of VUs to achieve the desired rate up to the `maxVUs`; for our test, this ended up as 17 VUs;
+* Having started with 2 VUs (as specified by the `preAllocatedVUs` option), k6 automatically adjusts the number of VUs to achieve the desired rate, up to the `maxVUs`; for our test, this ended up as 17 VUs.
-* approximately 900 iterations are performed in total, `30s * 30 iters/s`.
+* Exactly 900 iterations are started in total, `30s * 30 iters/s`.

-> As in our example, using too low of a `preAllocatedVUs` setting will reduce the test duration at the desired rate as resources need to continually be allocated to achieve the rate.
+> As in our example, using too low of a `preAllocatedVUs` setting will reduce the test duration at the desired rate, as resources need to continually be allocated to achieve the rate.